TheonlyIcebear/SepticX/README.md

 For Instructions.txt you can also change it to whatever you want but, if you want instead of putting your wallet address and the amount of money into the file you can use `WALLET` and `AMOUNT` and the program will automatically replace them

-# Getting a License
+# Extra

-This is only the Open Source version of the client, if you'd like to gain access to the more advanced features like, better obfuscation go to the Offical [Discord Server](https://discord.gg/3xh6ku7HxX)
+Check out the Offical [Discord Server](https://discord.gg/3xh6ku7HxX)

 # Support
 If you you'd like to report any bugs or ask for support go to my [Discord Server](https://discord.gg/3xh6ku7HxX)

 # Disclaimer

-Do not use this tool to remotely access anyone's computer without their consent, for that is illegal by federal law.
+Do not use this tool to remotely access anyone's computer without their consent, because that's not only illegal but morally wrong, PLEASE only use this tool for pentesting or fun on YOUR OWN virtual machines